 It never hurts to express some acknowledgment or some niceties regarding how the person receiving this email is doing.

-It doesn’t take much of an effort but it shows that you are empathetic and that you see them as people who have a life outside of college.
+It doesn’t take much effort but it shows that you are empathetic and that you see them as people who have a life outside of college.

 6. Share some background information